hollance/rubberneck/README.markdown

   - right now in Logic it shows up as Mono->Stereo mode, which works wrong... there is one input channel and two output channels, but right now this only renders to left and zeros out right

+- proper readme + GPLv3 license

+- do VUMeter as in Levels
+- fix other warnings